"SOULJA BOY TELL 'EM!"

 .
 If you think his third album has nothing to do with his name, you're wrong — His real name is DeAndre Way.
 Recent theories have deduced that the entirety of Soulja Boy may be a Stealth Parody

-Despite still garnering radio play, sales for his albums have sunk dramatically.
+Despite still garnering radio play throughout his career, sales for his albums sunk dramatically relatively quickly.
 His first album was #4 in the US.
 His second was #43.
 His newest was #90!

 In 2010, Soulja Boy had an interview with hip-hop magazine, XXL.
 He stated that he wanted people to take him seriously, which everyone can understand...and then he decided to say that he didn't want to be "super-lyrical" like Lupe Fiasco